bytes-zone/bytes-zone/content/posts/nix-script.md

 main = Data.Text.IO.putStrLn "Hello, World!"
 ```

-The first time you run that, it'll compile the script to a binary and run it.
+The first time you run that, it'll compile the script to a binary, then run it.
 That takes about two seconds on my machine.
-The second time you run it, we'll just use the compiled binary.
+The second time, and going forward until you change the script, it detects that it already compiled to a binary, so it just runs the compiled version.
 That takes 30ms or so for me!
 Big improvement!